Kim (Desi) Stevenson

 I have taught Iyengar yoga since 2003.
 I am grateful to many teachers, especially Richard McLaughlin for being a brilliant and dedicated mentor; to Janice Vien and Jill Johnson for their support, guidance, and wonderful teaching; and to B.K.S.
 Iyengar for dedicating his entire life to making yoga accessible to every body.

-When not teaching, I love to spend time with loved ones, be in the woods, visit new places, and eat weird foods (weird-exotic and/or weird-healthy).
+When not teaching, I love to spend time with my family, be in the woods, visit new places, and eat.